juju/docs/src/en/developer-leadership.md

 If you wish to be notified when your unit's leadership status changes, you should implement the following hooks:

+####  `leader-elected`
-  * `leader-elected` (which will run at least once, when the unit is known to be leader and guaranteed to remain so for at least 30s).
+which will run at least once, when the unit is known to be leader and guaranteed to remain so for at least 30s.

+####  `leader-settings-changed`
-  * `leader-settings-changed` (which will run at least once when the unit is not guaranteed continued leadership for the next 30s; and also whenever some other unit writes leader settings).
+will run at least once when the unit is not guaranteed continued leadership for the next 30s; and also whenever some other unit writes leader settings.

 No particular guarantees can be made regarding the timeliness of the `leader-settings-changed` hook; it's always possible for the juju agent itself